 TOUCH-UP AND COLOR INFILL

-In order to blend distressed areas of color losses from careless usage and indiscriminate wear, MPFC created a repair, spirit- varnish (shellac varnish infused with earth based pigments which would infuse into shellac while remaining transparent and non-textural), which maintained a viscosity which could be manipulated with artist brushes in order to blend into historic surrounds.
-Once the infill varnish was satisfactorily applied and waiting a day for the material to fix to surfaces we re coated those areas of touch-up with the primary varnish in order to seal the pigments prior of the wax applications.
+In order to blend distressed areas of color losses from careless usage and indiscriminate wear, MPFC created a “repair” spirit-varnish (shellac varnish infused with earth based pigments which would infuse into shellac while remaining transparent and non-textural).
+This maintained a viscosity which could be manipulated with artist brushes in order to blend into historic surrounds.
+Once the infill varnish was satisfactorily applied we waited a day for the material to fix to surfaces, then we re-coated those areas of touch-up with the primary varnish in order to seal the pigments prior of the wax applications.